 Does the business world or how human organizations run intrigue you?
 Are you interested in what makes for effective management and communication?
 Would you like to get involved in management in your professional life?
-If so, the B.A. in Management + Human Organization may be a good fit for you.
-The Management + Human Organization major is part of the Liberal Arts and Management Program in the College of Arts + Sciences.
+If so, the B.A. in Management and Human Organization may be a good fit for you.
+The Management and Human Organization major is part of the Liberal Arts and Management Program in the College of Arts and Sciences.

 Your program of study in the major is designed to help you:

 - Communicate clearly and listen empathetically